FollyMaddy/webshop-tools/README.md

 links2 -force-html http://localhost:631/admin

--Add new printer
+- Add new printer

--login with your normal username and password
+- login with your normal username and password

--Dymo should be installable
+- Dymo should be installable

-6)
+# step 5

-Install lpr to send text or picture to the printer
+Install lpr-package to send text or picture to the printer

 More info over lpr : https://www.computerhope.com/unix/ulpr.htm